ronna-s/go-ood/README.md

-# A path to OOP with Go - Workshop
+# A path to OOD with Go - Workshop

+This workshop is aimed to clarify the OOP features that Go provides.
+It is named A Path to OOD and not OOP because different language features mean different design concepts.

 ## Schedule